gruntjs/grunt-contrib-livereload/README.md

 * act as a websocket server: each browser that opens a websocket to this server will be refreshed

 By default the server listens on port 35729, but this can be changed through the `port` options.

-#### The livereload task

-This task needs to be called to trigger a reload.
-It must be passed the list of files that have changed (i.e. `livereload:foo.txt:bar.txt`)

 #### The middleware